-13 Months AM or 16 Months AM/1500 Clock Hours which includes 400 theory clock hours and 1100 practical clock hours
+13 Months AM or 16 Months PM/1500 Clock Hours which includes 475 theory clock hours and 1025 practical clock hours

 The Professional Cosmetologist will be trained with entry-level skills relating to hair, nails and skin with an emphasis on hygiene, sanitation, customer relations and salon management.
 The program provides the Cosmetologist with theory and skills-training in basic haircutting, hairstyling, and hair coloring.
 In addition to training on related hair services, nail and skin care will be introduced and implemented.
-After study of the nails you will be able to leave with the confidence in manicuring, pedicuring, and artificial nails.
-The graduate will be able to perform the basic facial, including but not limited to masks, machine and manual care.
-He or she will possess a working knowledge of sanitation and disinfection and Illinois Laws governing our professionalism.
+After study of the nails you will be able to leave with the confidence in manicuring, pedicuring, and advanced nail services.
+The graduate will be able to perform the basic facial, including but not limited to masks and manual care.
+He or she will possess a working knowledge of sanitation and disinfection and Missouri Laws governing our professionalism.
 Upon meeting graduation requirements of the Cosmetology program, the student is entitled to a Cosmetology diploma.

-COV 100 Cosmetology Orientation
+COV 100 Cosmetology Orientation (160 theory clock hours)